APaskey/dradrian/content/post/long_term_effects/index.md

 # Has vaccination ever been paused, like the Johnson & Johnson COVID vaccine is being paused right now?

-Yes; one example is the rotavirus vaccine.
+Yes; one example is the rotavirus vaccine (given to children).
 This vaccine was recommended to be paused in 2010 so  FDA could evaluate concerns that arose during use, despite there being no evidence at the time of any health risk to children.
 FDA gathered data, got input from external experts, and had a public hearing of issues (sound familiar?).
 Vaccination was resumed once it was concluded that the vaccine was safe for kids.

 Most of all, I want to tell you that the most notable long-term effect of the vaccine is **immunity!!** These vaccines are approved for use because they work, and the benefits of protection far outweigh the risk of side effects.
 I hope this helps address your concerns about how long-term vaccine side effects are evaluated.
 Please reach out with questions!